-Option 1 represents a major change to community governance in the area and whilst the Town Council considers it to be the optimal approach for the foreseeable future, we recognise from our discussions with the affected parish councils (other than Symondsbury and Burton Bradstock Parish Councils) that it will not have their support.
+Option 1 is our preferred option and best resolves the issues highlighted in this submission.
+It represents a major change to community governance in the area and whilst the Town Council considers it to be the optimal approach for the foreseeable future, we recognise from our discussions with the affected parish councils (other than Symondsbury and Burton Bradstock Parish Councils) that it will not have their support.
 Our contention is that parish council opposition does not equate to community opposition and that with the exception of the potential impact on Council Tax in the surrounding parishes, there is unlikely to be a significant rational counter-argument.
 The issue of Council Tax is not part of the review, except insofar as it presents a concern for community cohesion under the current arrangements, with a sense that one part of Bridport is unfairly and inequitably subsidising other parts.
 Nonetheless, we offer further options for consideration, in the event that the review decides against our preferred change.
 These options are to protect the basic integrity and governance requirements of Bridport parish in the years to a further review.